QishengLi/Scavenger-Hunt-At-Mac/README.md

 # Scavenger Hunt @ Mac
-This is a desktop Scavenger Hunt game based on our lovely Macalester College campus map.
+This is a desktop Scavenger Hunt game based on Macalester College campus map with a lovely storyline.

-We have amazing stories.

-We have fantastic graphics.

-And we need you, the awesome players!

 ## Getting Started
 ### System Requirements